 STARTING YOUR OWN SITE

 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai generates a very strong revenue stream with massive operating profit margins because the costs are so low to operate.
-If you enjoy writing, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog like mine in 15 minutes with Bluehost.
+If you enjoy writing, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog like mine in 20 minutes.
 It’s cheap and easy to start.
 Take a look at all the income earning potential once you start your own site.

 RECOMMENDATION FOR BUILDING WEALTH